di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 Data format
 --------------------------------------------

 The datasets are JSON files.
 The text encoding is UTF-8.
-An object of the json has the following format:
 The data is located in:
-/data/
-Subtask 1:
+* Subtask 1: /data/training_set_task1.txt
-Subtask 2:
+* Subtask 2: /data/training_set_task2.txt
-Subtask 3:
+* Subtask 3: /data/training_set_task3.zip

 #### Subtask 1:
+An object of the json has the following format:
 ```
 {
   id -> identifier of the example,